ImanJowkar/Tunnel/3-DMVPN/3-phase-3/README.md

-# DMVPN Phase 1
+# DMVPN Phase 3

-each spoke talk to each other with HQ-Router(HUB)
+each spoke can talk to each other directly

 ![img](img/1.png)